 Tips to porters and guide: Unlike the west, it is not mandatory to give tips to the people who help you during the trek but it is also a sign of goodwill, if you do.
 Being a trekking guide or a porter in the mountains is not an easy job, these people work very hard to keep their clients happy throughout the trek.
 We would recommend you give tips to your porters and guide to show that you appreciate the help.
 The tips depends completely on you.

 Trekkers heading towords thukla

 There are alternative routes to reach Everest Base Camp.
 The not so popular Classic Everest Base Camp Trek starts from Jiri.
 One has to have at least 20 to 25 days in hand to complete the classic trek to Everest Base Camp.
-The other alternatives are combining the Everest Base Camp Trek with the three passes and also Gokyo lake and Gokyo valley.
+The other alternatives are combining the EBC Trek with the three passes and also Gokyo lake and Gokyo valley.
 Among all these different itineraries, the one mentioned below is the most popular itinerary and trek route: